 Call 01288 331251 or email firstname.lastname@example.org to book.

 5. Duchy of Cornwall Nursery, Lostwithiel

 Located on the Duchy estate and looking out on to Restormel Castle this welcoming little café provides a relaxing atmosphere for an afternoon tea.
-Bringing together some of the best local suppliers, its afternoon tea includes Boddington’s jam and clotted cream from the neighbouring Trewithen Dairy.
-Unlimited coffee or tea comes as part of the afternoon tea package and visitors can add a glass of prosecco or Pimm’s for a total of £20.
+Bringing together some of the best local suppliers, its afternoon tea includes Boddington's jam and clotted cream from the neighbouring Trewithen Dairy.
+Unlimited coffee or tea comes as part of the afternoon tea package and visitors can add a glass of prosecco or cocktail too.

 Set in a dramatic sea view location on the Lizard Peninsula, the luxury Mullion Cove Hotel provides a luxury afternoon tea to match.
 Describing itself as one of the most romantic hotels in Cornwall, it is unsurprising that afternoon teas are perfect for two people to share.
 A variety of sandwiches and scones (gluten free options available) are served with local jam and plenty of clotted cream alongside a selection of handpicked teas.
 Add two glasses of Polgoon to upgrade to a champagne afternoon tea.